Mobile man pleads guilty to 4-month-old’s murder - NewsBreak

 MOBILE, Ala. ( WKRG ) — A man who was accused of murdering a 4-month-old pleaded guilty to the child’s death, according to court documents.

 Markeise Caldwell was arrested in May 2018 for killing Kendrick Cole, a 4-month-old, and was charged with capital murder.
 Caldwell was the boyfriend of Cole’s mother.
-At the time of the arrest, Caldwell blamed Cole’s death on his drinking problems.Citronelle Police looking for man accused of shooting at ex-girlfriend
+At the time of the arrest, Caldwell blamed Cole’s death on his drinking problems.‘I think I killed my mommy.’
+Woman accused of stabbing mother to death with shards of glass

 Mobile police were called to Providence Hospital due to receiving a report of possible child abuse to a child.
 Cole’s cause of death was blunt force trauma.